ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 try to call lassie
 see if lassie has an available status on Teams

-continue eating worms and drinking storm water
+focus on organic lunch meals instead of eating out: continue eating worms and drinking storm water

 hope the rain fills it enough to get to the top